webiik/components/src/Webiik/Container/README.md

        echo 'Hello!';
    });
    ```
-2. Use parameter name in controller in your class:
+2. Use parameter name in constructor in your class:
    ```php
    public function __construct($myFnName)
    {